The Gadfly Bytes -- January 11, 2017

 Recall that a flood of "fake news" has come from sources outside of

 evidence was presented by

-the CSI report of a firm connection between the (presumably) Russian
+the DNI report of a firm connection between the (presumably) Russian

 hacks and the Russian government.